Searchbreed

 high

-Feeding a English Springer Spaniel
+Feeding an English Springer Spaniel

-Active sporting breed. ~1,000-1,300 kcal/day.
+Active sporting breed.
+Calorie needs vary by size, age, and field workload; feed to body-condition score.
 Ear health and joint support are primary concerns.

 Key nutrients